royderks/saleor-strapi-stitching/README.md

 ## Getting Started

-This project consists of both a "client" set up with Next.js and an instance of Strapi, which can be found in `/services/cms`.
-To use schema stitching you need to run both the Next.js application and the local Strapi instance using:
+This project consists of a "client" set up with Next.js and uses headless GraphQL APIs from Saleor and Strapi.
+Copy the file `.env.sample` to a new file called `.env` and add the GraphQL endpoints of these projects to it.

+Make sure to add the model `Products` to Strapi, and add the following fields: `title`, `description` and `saleorId`.
+This last one is added to make the connection with Saleor.
+After adding the model, make it public and add some sample data - including a working reference to an ID in Saleor.

+You can then start the project with:

 ```bash
 npm run dev